pranjali1205/eye_Voc/README.md

 ## eye_Voc
 This innovative tool is designed to empower individuals who may have limited hand mobility by providing them with a wayto code using only their voice.
-With this tool, users can also handle a computer completely using just voice commands.
+With this tool, users can also handle a computer completely using just voice commands.</br>
 Developers can also use this for hands free coding.
-Presently our tool providing coding in java, python, c nd c++.
+Presently our tool provides coding in java, python, c and c++.</br>
-( if any word doesn't get recognised properly, you can open on screen keybord using comand "open kebord"  )
+( if any word doesn't get recognised properly, you can open on screen keybord using comand "open kebord", type the word you require and later use "close keyboaed" to close it )</br></br>

 # Understanding the file structure
 There are total of 5 folders :-